 Please note this circuit will continue to be under construction as things are constantly changing.
 Places that are closed now are trying to open up but things can always change.
 It will also be limited in size to the number of rigs approximately 10 to 12 max.
 Depending on the parking.
 If you have interest in this circuit, please contact Adrienne Leibowitz at email@example.com for additional information or to put yourself on the list to go.
 The number one place you need reservations is Pismo Beach North Beach campground through Reserve California.

-Take a wild jet boat ride on Rogue River, Comb the beach for traces of shipwrecks, tide pools, driftwood, visit Otter Point with sweeping views of then Pacific, hiking trails to cliffside viewpoints and sandy beaches below.
+Take a wild jet boat ride on the Rogue River, comb the beach for traces of shipwrecks, tide pools, driftwood, visit Otter Point with sweeping views of the Pacific, hiking trails to cliffside viewpoints and sandy beaches below.
 Check out kissing rock, Isaac Lee Patterson Bridge, Woggys Fish and Chips, Rogue River Trail, day trip to Port Orford and Cape Blanco Lighthouse.
 Lots of hiking, mountain biking, horse back riding and the wild Oregon Coast.

 Take US-101 south.
 Cross the bridge south of Gold Beach and turn left (east) on Jerrys Flat Rd.
 (CR-595).
 Go 7 miles east on Jerry Flat Rd.
 Park is on the left.

 N42.478718,W124.327475 – Click on link to see Google Map